About

 Scholarship work

-As a Quality Enhancement and Innovation (QEI) team member in IET, I contribute to pan-university and cross-faculty scholarship projects.
-Insights from these projects help the OU take useful actions to support students' learning experiences and outcomes better.
-I have recently led a tutor consultation, commissioned by the Pro-Vice-Chancellor for Students, on how to support students' early learning journey, focusing on students who struggle.
-Following up on insights from the tutor consultation, I am currently looking at how Gen AI-driven feedback can enhance learning among students identified as at risk.
+Recently, I led a tutor consultation, commissioned by the Pro-Vice-Chancellor for Students, examining how to support students' early learning journey, with a particular focus on students who struggle.
+I also led an exploration of how generative AI-driven feedback might enhance learning among students identified as at risk.

 Internally funded work